UPDATED AUGUST 2025

 30-years old | Screven County, Georgiaicon

-Michelle Wilcox, 30-years old, was mauled to death by her boyfriend's pit bull while visiting his home near Newington.
-An autopsy conducted by the Georgia Bureau of Investigation Medical Examiner's Office confirmed Wilcox died of injuries inflicted by the dog.
-No one else was home during the fatal attack, according to a statement issued by the Screven County Sheriff's Office.
-The boyfriend destroyed the dog, a male pit bull, immediately after discovering the attack.
-Michelle was familiar with the dogs and had handled them on "numerous occasions in the past," and "none of the dogs in the home had any known history of viciousness or aggression," the statement added.
-It is later learned, however, that one of the boyfriend's four pit bulls had "some legal charges over an attack," while under the care of its former owner.
-Michelle was a meat inspector employed by the Georgia Department of Agriculture and studied pre-veterinary medicine at Gainesville State College and animal science at the University of Georgia. [source citations]
+Michelle Wilcox, 30-years old, was killed her boyfriend's pit bull while visiting his home.
+Screven County sheriff's deputies were dispatched to a home on Jenkins Lane around 6:00 pm where they found Wilcox dead.
+The Georgia Bureau of Investigation Medical Examiner's Office confirmed Wilcox died of injuries inflicted by the dog.
+No one else was home during the attack, according to a statement issued by Sheriff Mike Kile.
+The boyfriend destroyed the dog, a male pit bull, after discovering the attack.
+Wilcox was familiar with the dogs and had handled them on "numerous occasions in the past," and "none of the dogs in the home had any known history of viciousness or aggression," the statement said.
+It is later learned that one of the boyfriend's two male pit bulls, "Kaos," had "some legal charges over an attack," while under the care of its former owner.
+Wilcox was a meat inspector employed by the Georgia Department of Agriculture and studied pre-veterinary medicine at Gainesville State College and animal science at the University of Georgia. [source citations]

 Date of death: August 1, 2016 Chained: No